 Kanban: Empowering Productivity

 Kanban is Japanese for ‘visual signal’ or ‘visual card’.
-It is definitely one of the favourite ways to manage processes and widely used workflow management methodology.
+It is most definitely one of the favourite ways to manage processes and a widely used workflow management methodology.

-Originating in manufacturing, it has now become a key part of software development teams with the development of agile.
+Originating in manufacturing, it has become a key part of software development teams with agile development.

 What Is Kanban?

-Visual way to manage your workflow and watch it move through a process, increasing efficency, while enabling you to optimise the flow of work.
+Visual way to manage your workflow and watch it move through a process, increasing efficiency while enabling you to optimise the flow of work.

 Kanban – ”Kan” meaning “visual” and “ban” meaning “signal”